ansible-community/images/docs/community-ee/community-ee-announcement.md

 ## Bullhorn Announcement

-We’re happy to announce the release of the Ansible Community Execution Environment Minimal <version> (Latest) and Ansible Community Execution Environment Base <version> are here.
+We’re happy to announce the release of the Ansible Community Execution Environment Minimal image <version> (Latest) and Ansible Community Execution Environment Base image <version>.

 Read the whole announcement [in the ansible forum](link to forum announcement).